Quick Start

 Run the init command to create a project structure with an example contract:

-npx skittles init
+npx skittles@latest init

 This creates the following files: